bitsapien/slackbot-rails/README.md

 # Slackbot::Rails

-This gem adds a class method to send notifications to your slack channels for create and update events on a resource it has been enabled in.
+An activerecord hook to send notifications to slack on updations and creation of resources.

 ## Installation